defi-wonderland/opoo-app/README.md

 # Optimistic Oracle App

-OpOO App is the official explorer for OpOO, a versatile and fully adaptable optimistic oracle solution that transcends the boundaries of conventional dispute resolution modules.
-With its emphasis on complete control and modularity across all aspects of the system, OpOO serves as an open-source public good for the Optimism community.
+Prophet App is the official explorer for Prophet, a versatile and fully adaptable optimistic oracle solution that transcends the boundaries of conventional dispute resolution modules.
+With its emphasis on complete control and modularity across all aspects of the system, Prophet serves as an open-source public good for the Optimism community.

 ## Development